miravanisri/CousreSellingApp/Readme.md

 # CourseApp
 CourseApp is a web-based platform for managing and purchasing courses.
-It is built using the MERN stack (MongoDB, Express.js,and Node.js).
+It is built using the MongoDB, Express.js,and Node.js.
 The application includes an admin section for course management and a user section for purchasing and managing courses.

 ## Table of Contents
 * Features